 What's the Recovery Rebate Credit?

-If you didn't get a third stimulus check, or you didn't get the full amount, you may be able to claim the recovery rebate credit on your 2021 tax return to make up the difference.
+If you didn't get a third stimulus check, or you didn't get the full amount, you may be able to claim the recovery rebate credit from your 2021 tax return to make up the difference.

 Sign up for Kiplinger’s Free E-Newsletters